SOMHOLUK/vpc-network-bastion/README.md

 ### Step 16

-### Updated the private route table by adding a route of which the `destination` is `0.0.0.0/0` and the `target` is the NAT gateway that you created in step 15.
-This was done so that traffic goes through NAT Gateway.
+### Configured the private route table to route 0.0.0.0/0 traffic via the NAT Gateway for internet access.

 <br>